 About The Artist…

-My joyful, lyrical and semi-abstract landscapes are inspired by the Surrey Hills, North Yorkshire and South Downs.
-Characterised by layers of gorgeous colours, expressive mark making and rich texture, my mixed media paintings explore nostalgia, identity and belonging, linking my northern roots with my present life in the south.
+I am inspired by wide, open spaces such as the Yorkshire Dales, Lake District and North York Moors.
+Characterised by layers of gorgeous colours, expressive mark making and rich texture, my mixed media paintings explore themes of time, identity and belonging, linking my northern roots with my present life in the south.
 My work blends playful imagination reminiscent of fairytales with a deeper reflection on our relationship with the natural world.

 A LITTLE MORE ABOUT ME: